RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 Why the terse response?
 Because I have a deep bias against bureaucracy.
 A code of conduct sounds like a big ball of bureaucracy coiled up in a heaping helping of red tape.

 Other inquiries followed via Twitter and email.
 All were helpful.
 Some people offered sample text from other events.
-Thanks to these sources, I've spent the last few days reviewing codes and guidelines used by others.
-Most of what they offer is good.
+Most of the sample text was good.

-Fortunately, other members of the organizer team (thank you [Ginny Hendry](https://twitter.com/ginnyhendry) and [Justin Love](https://twitter.com/wondible)) encouraged me to think differently.
-I needed to study this.
-That is how I've spent the past few days.
+Other members of the organizer team (thank you [Ginny Hendry](https://twitter.com/ginnyhendry) and [Justin Love](https://twitter.com/wondible)) encouraged me to examine this more closely.
+Clearly, I needed to study this.
+So that is how I have spent the last few days.

 ###Simplicity
 In drafting text for WindyCityRails (and, by extension, ChicagoRuby) I tried to create something that fits our culture.
 We are an inclusive group that treats people well.

 At the same time, it is important to keep the word count low.
-140 characters would be ideal!
+140 characters would be ideal.

 ###Inclusiveness
 The WindyCityRails and ChicagoRuby communities have always been inclusive.
 Even as we grow, we strive to maintain our inclusiveness.